 Involving backward tribal women in conversations around menstrual health is a herculean task, given the many social and behavioural barriers.
-However, these have been successfully breached, leading to greater awareness about menstrual hygiene and their adoption of reusable cloth sanitary napkins.
-This cycle of environmentallyfriendly, people-led change has all been achieved by reusing urban surplus as a resource.
+However, these have been successfully breached, leading to greater awareness about menstrual hygiene and their adoption of This cycle of environmentallyall been achieved by reusing urban surplus as a resource.
 Urban surplus has been used to incentivize the rural people through 'work in exchange for material' programs, while simultaneously saving the urban waste from ending up in landfills.